High-Order Spline Upwind for Space-Time Isogeometric Analysis: Introduction

 Isogeometric Analysis (IgA), introduced in \cite{Hughes2005} (see also the book \cite{Cottrell2009}), is an evolution of the classical finite element method.
 IgA uses spline functions, or their generalizations, both to represent the computational domain and to approximate the solution of the partial differential equation that models the problem of interest, in order to facilitate the interoperability between computer aided design (CAD) and numerical simulation.
 At the same time, IgA benefits from the properties of smooth splines, such as higher accuracy when compared to $C^0$ piecewise polynomials (see e.g. \cite{Evans2009, Bressan2018}).

-The idea of using finite element in the space-time domain comes from \cite{Fried1969, Oden1969, Argyris1969} and was then developed for various problems as heat transfer (\cite{Bruch1974}), advection-diffusion (\cite{Nguyen1984}) and elastodynamics (\cite{Hughes1988}).
-The mathematical theory of space-time Galerkin methods has been developed recently, see e.g. \cite{Schwab2009, Steinbach2015}.
+The idea of using finite elements in the space-time domain comes from \cite{Fried1969, Oden1969, Argyris1969} and was then developed for various problems as heat transfer \cite{Bruch1974}, advection-diffusion \cite{Nguyen1984} and elastodynamics \cite{Hughes1988}.
+The mathematical theory of space-time Galerkin methods has been developed in recent works, for example \cite{Schwab2009, Steinbach2015} .

-Space-time methods can be used in combination with IgA straightforwardly.
-However, in this context one can exploit the properties of smooth splines in time as well, as proposed in \cite{Takizawa2014, Langer2016}.
+Space-time formulations in IgA provides an additional opportunity, that is, to exploit the properties of smooth splines in time as well, as proposed in \cite{Takizawa2014, Langer2016}.
 In particular, \cite{Langer2016} develops a stabilized IgA of the heat equation.
-In \cite{Montardini2018, Loli2020} the authors have proposed preconditioners and solvers, again for smooth splines IgA of the heat equation, while in \cite{Saade2021} a continuous space-time IgA formulation has been applied to linear and non-linear elastodynamics.
+In \cite{Montardini2018, Loli2020} the authors have proposed preconditioners and solvers, while in \cite{Saade2021} a continuous space-time IgA formulation has been applied to linear and non-linear elastodynamics.
+The use of smooth splines with respect to time poses interesting challenges as well.

-Space-time formulations are challenging from the viewpoint of their computational cost, due to the curse of dimensionality that affects classical solvers.
-On the other hand, these formulations allow full exploitation of techniques such as mesh adaptivity (\cite{Langer2021}) and parallelisation (\cite{Gander2015}), attracting nowadays a significant research interest (see e.g. the recent conference book \cite{langer2019}).